 What is the role of the Council?

-- Assisting the White House and policymakers in the Departments of Veterans Affairs and Defense to identify interested foundations for their outreach purposes or policy input.
+- Assisting the White House and policymakers in the Departments of Veterans Affairs and Defense with identifying interested foundations for their outreach purposes or policy input.

-- Responses to NGOs and veterans services organizations that are looking to engage the philanthropic sector as funders and partners in community engagement and direct service provision.
+- Responding to NGOs and veterans services organizations that are looking to engage the philanthropic sector as funders and partners in community engagement and direct service provision.

-- Responding to Council member requests to connect with other foundations having experience in the veterans services space or to identify new collaborative efforts.
+- Connecting Council members with other foundations having experience in the veterans services space for guidance or to identify new collaborative efforts.